joshuabmoore/MPSTime.jl/docs/src/imputation.md

 # [Imputation](@id Imputation_top)
+MPSTime supports univriate time-series imputation with __three__ key missingness patterns:
+1. Individual missing points (e.g., values missing at $t = 10, 15, 30$)
+1. Single contiguous blocks (e.g., values missing from $t = 10-90$)
+1. Multiple contiguous blocks (e.g., values missing from $t = 20-30$, and $t = 80-90$)

+MPSTime can also handle any combination of these patterns.
+For instance, you might need to impute a single contiguous block from $t = 10-30$, plus individual missing points at $t = 50$ and $t=80$.
 ## Setup

 The first step is to train an MPS (see [Tutorial](@ref)).
-Here, we'll train an MPS in an unsupervised manner (no class labels) using a noisy trendy sine.
+Here, we'll train an MPS in an unsupervised manner (no class labels) using a noisy trendy sinusoid.

 ```Julia
 # Fix rng seed